Posted on Thursday, December 8th, 2022 at 8:14 pm

 However, the thing you can do that will most frighten the insurance adjuster is engage an aggressive, experienced personal injury attorney from Abel Law Firm.
 We know their tactics and have experience in turning the tables on them and getting our clients the money they deserve.

 Abel Law Firm has fought for injured clients for over 45 years.
 We will protect your rights and aggressively pursue maximum compensation for you.
-Call us at (405) 239-7046 for a free consultation with an experienced Oklahoma City personal injury lawyer if you sustained injuries in an accident due to someone else’s negligence.
+Call us at (405) 239-7046 for a consultation with an experienced Oklahoma City personal injury lawyer if you sustained injuries in an accident due to someone else’s negligence.